chocolatey-community/chocolatey-package-requests/.github/ISSUE_TEMPLATE/mMaintainerRequest.md

 <!-- If you are not confirmed as a known maintainer, you may be asked to take additional steps to confirm your user account -->

-- [ ] I am the maintainer of the package and wish to pass it to someone else;
+- [ ] I am the maintainer of the package and wish to pass it to someone else.

 ## I DON'T Want To Become The Maintainer

+- [ ] The maintainer is not `needs_new_maintainer`.
-- [ ] I have followed the Package Triage Process and I do NOT want to become maintainer of the package;
+- [ ] I have followed the Package Triage Process and I do NOT want to become maintainer of the package.
+- [ ] The last attempt to contact the maintainer was _at least_ 7 days ago.
-- [ ] There is no existing open maintainer request for this package;
+- [ ] There is no existing open maintainer request for this package.

 ## Checklist